 The commentary tradition is one of the oldest forms of theological scholarship, stretching from the rabbinic midrash[1] through the patristic[2] fathers to the Reformation commentators and the modern critical tradition.
-For contemporary Bible students, the challenge is not finding commentaries — the digital era has made thousands of titles accessible — but identifying which commentaries are worth sustained engagement and understanding how to use them effectively.
+For contemporary Bible students, the challenge is not finding commentaries — the digital era has made thousands of titles accessible in digital Bible library platforms — but identifying which best Bible commentaries are worth sustained engagement and understanding how to use them effectively.

 How to Use a Commentary